gabriele-mastrapasqua/fastapi-ocr/README.md

-# paddleocr-fastapi
+# Fastapi + ocr
 PaddleOCR and tesseract as a FastAPI service

-## features
+## Features

-- Able to switch to tesseract (faster, less quality) or PaddleOCR (better quality, on cpu is slower);
+* **Switchable OCR Engines**: Choose between **Tesseract** (faster, lower quality) or **PaddleOCR** (higher quality, slower on CPU).

-- Bypass OCR for extraction speed when possible: auto detect if there are strange fonts (Cid) from PDFs that prevent us to extract text directly from the PDF.
-If possible, skip the OCR process entirely and extract text from the pdf directly.
-This speedup the process of text extraction of 100x;
+* **OCR Bypass for Faster Extraction**: Automatically detects unusual fonts (e.g., CID fonts) that prevent direct text extraction from PDFs.
+If the text can be extracted directly, the OCR step is skipped entirely — resulting in up to **100x faster** processing.

-- Detect and auto rotate documents if necessary: It will use tesseract angle detection for PDFs (usually this will add +0.5s - 1.3s time per page to check page rotation).
-Usually documents scans are -90 / +90  more or less.
-With this approximation we can easly send a redacted image of the document's page so the recognition performance will improve.
-PaddleOCR will automatically try to work even on rotated pages, but the quality of the OCR will improve fixing the rotation before sending the page to the OCR process;
+* **Auto-Rotate Documents**: Detect and correct page rotation using Tesseract’s angle detection (adds \~0.5s–1.3s per page).
+Scanned documents are often rotated ±90°.
+By rotating pages before OCR, recognition accuracy improves significantly.
+PaddleOCR can handle rotated pages, but results are better if rotation is corrected in advance.

-- Pdf to image conversion in PNG / JPG using best quality;
+* **High-Quality PDF to Image Conversion**: Converts PDFs to **PNG** or **JPG** with the best possible quality.

-- Optionally scale and resize the converted input image to improve OCR speed performace;
+* **Optional Image Scaling**: Resize input images to improve OCR speed and performance.

-- Basic image pre-processing to improve tesseract recognition: gray scale, color corrections, sharpness filters;
+* **Basic Image Preprocessing**: Enhance Tesseract recognition through grayscale conversion, color correction, and sharpening filters.

-- LLM friendly, will return clean text useful to be processed to an LLM, for example for adding some RAG context to your prompt;
+* **LLM-Friendly Output**: Returns clean, structured text optimized for use with large language models — ideal for adding RAG (Retrieval-Augmented Generation) context to prompts.

-- Pdf to image in base64: useful to be used for llm attachments (openai sdk chat completition format);
+* **PDF to Base64 Image**: Converts PDF pages to base64-encoded images, useful for passing as file attachments in OpenAI's chat completion format.

-- custom limit how many pdf pages to process from page 1-n, useful for large PDFs where the interestin content is at the start of the file.
+* **Custom Page Limits**: Process only a selected range of pages (e.g., from page 1 to N), which is useful for large PDFs where relevant content is at the beginning.

 ## TODOs
 - [ ] docker version of PaddleOCR for gpu